stratis-storage/stratis-docs/content/stratis-rootfs.md

 is not available at this point in the boot process.
 For this, we use the same JSON RPC mechanism for IPC.
 The service file used to set up filesystems in `/etc/fstab` is roughly equivalent to the generated service files in the initramfs.
-It can be invoked using the following entry in `/etc/fstab`:
+It can be invoked setting the following entry in `/etc/fstab`:

 `/dev/stratis/mypool/myfs / xfs defaults,x-systemd.requires=stratis-fstab-setup@[POOL_UUID],x-systemd.after=stratis-fstab-setup@[POOL_UUID] 1 1`